tanikush/vibescan/README.md

 ## The Problems

-AI coding tools (Cursor, Claude, Copilot) generate code fast — but **45% of it has security vulnerabilities** ([Veracode 2025 GenAI Code Security Report](https://www.veracode.com/resources/analyst-reports/2025-genai-code-security-report/)).
+AI coding tools (Cursor, Claude, Copilot) generate code fasts — but **45% of it has security vulnerabilities** ([Veracode 2025 GenAI Code Security Report](https://www.veracode.com/resources/analyst-reports/2025-genai-code-security-report/)).
 Traditional secret scanners like GitLeaks and TruffleHog focus on credential leaks.
 VibeScan is built specifically to detect insecure coding patterns commonly introduced by AI coding tools.

 ---